 This service will support a centralised real-time view of the Communication Hub’s status to support operational processing.
 In the context of the Traffic Management Gateway and receipt of event data, the gateway will expose the data from the Communication Hub for consumption by the CHSS normalisation service.
 This service will extract information from the event data to ensure the CHSS presents the most up to date view of the hub’s status.

-This service is described in detail in CSP_TEF_SD02_06_Device_Manager.
+This service is described in detail in CSP_TEF_SD02_06_Device_Manager and CSP_TEF_SD11_09_Communication_Hub_Status Service_Capability.

 INTERFACES